Gaussian Multiple and Random Access in the Finite Blocklength Regime: Proof of thm:KMAC

 \section{Proof of \thmref{thm:KMAC}}

-In this section, we sketch the proof of \thmref{thm:KMAC}, applicable to the $K$-transmitter MAC, by detailing the appropriate modifications in the proof of \thmref{thm:MAC}.
+In this section, we sketch the proof of \thmref{thm:KMAC} by detailing the modifications to generalize the proof of \thmref{thm:MAC} from 2 to $K \geq 2$ transmitters.
 Assume that $\mc{S} \in \subemp{[K]}$.
-Define the mutual information densities as
+Define the information densities as